 Do You Need an HVAC Permit?
 Complete Guide

-Replacing or installing HVAC equipment — furnaces, air conditioners, heat pumps, and ductwork — almost always requires a permit.
-These systems involve gas lines, electrical connections, and combustion safety, making them one of the most consistently regulated home improvement categories.
+Replacing or installing HVAC equipment, furnaces, air conditioners, heat pumps, mini-splits, and ductwork, almost always requires a mechanical permit.
+These systems involve gas lines, electrical connections, refrigerant handling, and combustion safety, making them one of the most consistently regulated home improvement categories.
+Even a 'like-for-like' furnace swap requires a permit in most jurisdictions.
+The good news: your HVAC contractor should handle the entire permit process as part of the job.
+This guide covers everything you need to know, what triggers a permit, equipment sizing, what inspectors check, and the mistakes that create real safety hazards.

 Check your specific project